 It’s made of course to fit around the midsection and has a great firmness that really supports the forearms and wrist placement.
 It is meant to support a baby so of course it is going to support those sore arms and wrists.

-The boppy works so well because of the height it positions your wrists, hands and arms.
+The boppy works so well because of the height, it positions your wrists, hands and arms.
 You may have to tweak how you hold your tools but try this first instead of trying to spend weeks training yourself to knit or crochet another way.

 Hook quality matters.
 Working with very smooth metal hooks over value hooks or wood hooks makes a difference.
 Not only do smooth hooks allow you to work more quickly as you speed through stitches but there is less effort required to use them.